surma/surma.dev/content/things/portrait-mode.md

 > **I lied:** One thing I _will_ say about the circle of confusion and photography.
 I found articles list different diameters for the circle of confusion depending on sensor size (e.g. 0.029mm for full frame cameras).
 However, these are based on printing the whole picture on a piece of paper on a certain size and looking at it from a certain distance.
 But in the digital age, we crop, we zoom, and something that looks in-focus on the back of the camera (or Instagram) can look completely out of focus once zoomed in.
 If you want to have something in focus even after zooming in, your diameter for the circle of confusion is the size of a single pixel on the sensor.
 However, you’ll also find that this will leave you very little room for error.
 A “traditional” focus area of 1.5m will shrink to just ~28cm with this method.

+The other takeaway from the diagram above is that the lens diameter $A$ is directly influencing the size of the circle.

+### f-stops

+I said that the two most important parameters of a lens for this excursion is its focal length $f$ and diameter $A$.
+However, the diameter of a lens is rarely talked about directly in photography.
+Instead, we talk about the focal lens $f$ and the _aperture_, which is given as a $f$-Number.
+For example, the picture at the beginning of the blog post that I took was taken with a lens where $f = 48mm$ and an aperture of $f/2.8$.
+This $f$-Number _is_ the lens diameter, just given as a fraction of the focal length $f$.
+So in this case $A = \frac{f}{2.8} = 17.1mm$.
+The reason for this is that photographers care about the amount of light that hits their <strikethrough>film</strikethrough> sensor, and a $50mm$ lens with a diameter of 25mm ($f/2.0$) lets in the same amount of light as a $100mm$ lens with a diameter of 50mm ($f/2.0$).

+## LEFTOVERS

 From the diagram we can also learn a short focal length will create a bigger circle than a long focal length at the minimal focal distance.
 However, moving the focal plane ever so slightly away from the minimal focal length will make the circle shrink much quicker than a comparable focus shift on a longer focal length.

  How much area?
 Well I’m glad you asked!
 Our friend the thin lenses equation combined with the [intercept theorem] will let us answer this question.
 Given a lens with focal length $f$ and diameter $D$, a focal plane at distance $S$ from the sensor and a point at distance $P$ from the sensor, we can calculate the area $B$ that the point will be projected on: